Judith Miller: Iraq War

 On May 27, 2004, the day after the Times mea culpa, James C. Moore quoted Miller in an article in Salon:

 You know what, ...
 I was proved fucking right.
 That's what happened.
 People who disagreed with me were saying, 'There she goes again.'
 But I was proved fucking right."

-The statement about being "proved ... right" was in relation to another Miller story, wherein she had written trailers found in Iraq had been shown to be mobile weapons labs.
+The statement about being "proved ... right" was in relation to another Miller story, wherein she had written that trailers found in Iraq had been shown to be mobile weapons labs.
 However that claim, too, was subsequently refuted as false.

 It was alleged later in Editor & Publisher that, while Miller's reporting "frequently [did] not meet published Times standards", she was not sanctioned and was given a relatively free rein, because she consistently delivered frequent front-page scoops for the paper by "cultivating top-ranking sources."

 In 2005, facing federal court proceedings for refusing to divulge a source in the Plame affair criminal investigation, Miller spent 85 days in jail in Alexandria, Va. (where French terrorist Zacarias Moussaoui was also held).
 After her release, the Times Public Editor Byron Calame wrote:

 Ms. Miller may still be best known for her role in a series of Times articles in 2002 and 2003 that strongly suggested Saddam Hussein already had or was acquiring an arsenal of weapons of mass destruction ...
 Many of those articles turned out to be inaccurate ...
 [T]he problems facing her inside and outside the newsroom will make it difficult for her to return to the paper as a reporter.

 Two weeks later, Miller negotiated a private severance package with Times publisher Arthur Ochs Sulzberger Jr. She contested Calame's claims about her reporting and gave no ground in defending her work.
 She cited "difficulty" in performing her job effectively after having become "an integral part of the stories [she] was sent to cover."

-In a 2018 interview with The Intercept, James Risen defended Miller by saying that there was a "systemic problem at the paper" in regards to reporting about the existence of WMD's.
+In a 2018 interview with The Intercept, James Risen defended Miller by saying that there was a "systemic problem at the paper" in regards to reporting about the existence of WMDs.
 He said the paper wanted "stories about the existence of WMD" rather than "skeptical stories".